Canada's Oil and Gas Employment and Labour Market Data Q2 2017

 In early February, 36 oil and gas companies representing approximately 79,000 workers from across Canada were surveyed about their workforce plans, challenges and opportunities for 2017.

 Oil Sands Operations Labour Demand Outlook to 2020

 The Oil Sands Labour Demand Outlook to 2020 Update, is an update to our February 2016 Labour Demand Outlook to 2020: Oil Sands Construction, Maintenance and Operations and is based upon new production, capital expenditure and labour productivity assumptions.
 Canada’s oil sands sector has experienced sustained cost-cutting, restructuring and deeper than anticipated job cuts in 2016, but a modest recovery of about 3,400 net jobs is projected over the next four years as companies shift their spending from expansion to maintenance, repair and optimization of their operations.
 The spreadsheets provide a detailed, year over year breakdown of oil sands operations labour demand data from 2016 to 2020.
 The spreadsheets are useful for those who will require more detailed analyses of the data and can be used to customize charts and/or as key input into workforce planning.

-Labour Demand Outlook 2016 to 2020 for Saskatchewan's Oil and Gas Industry
+Report: Labour Demand Outlook 2016 to 2020 for Saskatchewan's Oil and Gas Industry

 This report provides labour demand projections for the province of Saskatchewan, by sector and by key occupation, and also examines the impact of shifting oil prices and industry spending on activity and workforce levels.